wangxiaoyunanne/docs/source/includes/building_gunrock.md

 ## Prerequisites
 **Required Dependencies:**

+* GCC & G++

 * [CUDA](https://developer.nvidia.com/cuda-zone) (7.5 or higher) is used to implement Gunrock.
 Recommended CUDA version is CUDA 9 or higher, with some features such as Cooperative Groups and CUDA graphs only available in CUDA 10 or higher.
   * Refer to NVIDIA's [CUDA](https://developer.nvidia.com/cuda-downloads) homepage to download and install CUDA.
   * Refer to NVIDIA [CUDA C Programming Guide](http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html) for detailed information and examples on programming CUDA.

-* [ModernGPU](https://github.com/moderngpu/moderngpu) and [CUB](http://nvlabs.github.io/cub/) used as external submodules for Gunrock's APIs.
+* [ModernGPU](https://github.com/moderngpu/moderngpu), [CUB](http://nvlabs.github.io/cub/) and RapidJSON used as external submodules for Gunrock's APIs.
-  * You will need to download or clone ModernGPU and CUB, and place them to `gunrock/externals`
+  * You will need to download or clone ModernGPU, CUB and RapidJSON, and place them to `gunrock/externals`
   * Alternatively, you can clone gunrock recursively with `git clone --recursive https://github.com/gunrock/gunrock`
   * or if you already cloned gunrock, under `gunrock/` directory: run `git submodule init` and `git submodule update`

 **Optional Dependencies:**

+* lcov

+* googletest

 * [Boost](http://www.boost.org/users/history/version_1_58_0.html) (version 1.58) is used for for the CPU reference implementations of Connected Component, Betweenness Centrality, PageRank, Single-Source Shortest Path, and Minimum Spanning Tree.
   * Refer to Boost [Getting Started Guide](http://www.boost.org/doc/libs/1_58_0/more/getting_started/unix-variants.html) to install the required Boost libraries.